pascalgn/jiracli/README.md

     jiracli> issues JRA-123 | set summary 'Hello' | set description 'World' | update

 #### Authentication

-Jiracli may require you to grant it access permission to some of your Jira board.
-To achieve it, you need to create API token for Jiracli by the following steps:
+When using Jira Cloud, you need to create an API token for Jiracli by following these steps:

-- Login in to https://id.atlassian.com/manage/api-tokens, create your API token and keep it.
+1. Go to https://id.atlassian.com/manage/api-tokens, create a new API token
-- When Jiracli asks for password when using command, paste you API token there.
+2. When Jiracli asks for a password when using a command, paste you API token there

 ```
 Please enter the credentials for https://jira.atlassian.net
 Username: your_jira_account_email@mail.com
 Password: [ENTER_YOUR_API_TOKEN_HERE]
 ```

+You can also provide your credentials using the `JIRACLI_USERNAME` and `JIRACLI_PASSWORD` environment variables.

 ### Commands